DaniliukK95/stock-analysis/Report upload readme.md

 End If
 Next j
 ‘’’
-Was converted into two For loops with one condition in each If-Then statement ‘’’
+Was converted into two For loops with one condition in each If-Then statement:
+‘’’
 For i = 0 To
 TickerVolumes(i) = 0